donapieppo/nms-on-rails/README.md

 for a network (name, description) and then for a range of ips for the new network.

+## Configuring browser for remote connections

+In order to connect to clients with ssh or rdesktop you have to associate .ssh and .rdp downloads to scripts like `doc/connect_rdp.rb` `doc/connect_ssh.rb`.

 ## Editing

 Double click on the name/description opens a window